Japanese Title: Kumo no Mukou, Yakusoku no Basho

 The Place Promised in Our Early Days feels like director Makoto Shinkai’s second attempt at Voices of a Distant Star now that he had access to a bigger budget.
 Early Days takes Distant Star’s core of two young lovers separated by a grand conflict, each event pulling them further and further apart as they work to reunite, all wrapped in a sci-fi world.
 Where Early Days differs is in the first two acts; rather than leap straight into the separation, we have the opportunity to meet these characters before life clubs them across the jaw.

 That is a good foundation, but where the characters have time to establish themselves in our minds, the lore does not.
 Just as in Distant Star, the science fiction elements enter too late in the plot, raising only questions rather than solutions.
 The third act is most egregious with several new elements thrown at us without explanation.
 “What…?
 What is that supposed to do, supposed to add?”
 I kept asking myself.
-The lore does little to elucidate the science fiction side.
 At this level, I feel it would have been better to remove the higher concept science fiction, instead focusing on a grounded finale where the characters and emotion can shine.

 The Place Promised in Our Early Days comes across as a halfway point between Voices of a Distant Star (sci-fi separation) and 5cm per Second (growing up and facing reality) – melancholic inner monologues included – another draft in the Shinkai’s learning process to become a great director later in life.